openforis/sepal-doc/docs/source/cli/ofgt.rst

 OPTION
 ######

--   [fieldname]: the fieldname of the attribute of the shapefile that is supposed to be rasterized
+-   [field name]: the field name of the attribute of the shapefile that is supposed to be rasterized
--   If no fieldname is specified, every polygon will be assigned an arbitrary, but unique ID.
+-   If no field name is specified, every polygon will be assigned an arbitrary, but unique ID.

 EXAMPLE
 #######